ZeInhumane/SeedCL2022Answers/README.md

 ### Introduction

 SEED CODE LEAGUE is a yearly inter school competition organised by SEED(Singapore Polytechnic Student Interest Group).
-We aim to ....This repository consist of the **10** questions that will be used for the competition.
+This repository consist of the **10** questions that will be used for the competition.

 ### Contents for this repository are as follows: